 So after you do your own research, contact financial aid experts at schools you like.
 These experts will review your numbers to make sure they're correct, and then steer you in a direction that will benefit you most.
 As with your career in general, a little planning goes a long way when it comes to financial aid.
 Put these free tools to work for you and figure out how you can attend the school of your dreams.

-For more information on the costs of higher education, financial aid and related topics, spend some time with the links on the next page.
+For more information on the costs of higher education, financial aid and related topics, spend some time with the links below.